fsoyer/auditOracleHTML/README.md

 # auditOracleHTML
-Script de génération d'un rapport d'audit Oracle au format HTML
+Script to generate a Oracle (10g+) audit report of performances in HTML
 ----------------------------------
 This script has been evolving since I checked Oracle databases.
 As a good geek, I spent a lot of time to instruct the machine to do what I repetitively manually did since the beginning.
 It is/will be probably not/never finished.